miriamposner/get-started-with-openrefine/get-started-with-openrefine.md

 If you're using a computer that already has OpenRefine installed on it, you can skip Step One.

+**Before you get started**, please download [this file](https://www.dropbox.com/s/w8gz5oifkvh376q/NJShipwrecks.csv?dl=0) and save it somewhere on your computer.
+It's the messy sample data we'll be cleaning.

 ## 1. Install OpenRefine

 Head to www.openrefine.org/download and download the latest version of OpenRefine as you would any software.
 It's available for both Windows and Mac.